-Also try our getting started tutorials for Presto & Alluxio via:
+Also try our getting started tutorial for Presto & Alluxio via:

 Downloads and Useful Resources

 Released versions of Alluxio are available from the Project Downloads Page.
 Each release comes with prebuilt binaries compatible with various Hadoop versions.
 Building From Master Branch Documentation explains how to build the project from source code.
-Questions can be directed to our User Mailing List (users who can not access the Google Group may use its mirror) or our Community Slack Channel.
+Questions can be directed to our User Mailing List or our Community Slack Channel.

 Downloads | User Guide | Developer Guide | Meetup Group | Issue Tracking | Community Slack Channel | User Mailing List | Videos | Github | Releases